Kei-Shin/frontierstation14.com/README.md

 nvm use --lts
 ```

 Clone or fork the project and install dependencies using `npm install`.

+Visit the lib folder and create your config.js.

 From there you can run the server using the one of the commands below.

 ### Development